The 2022 Club Assistance Scheme has opened.

 - Support and promote the philosophy of retaining and gaining new members through the promotion of recognized aeromodelling disciplines

 An application will be submitted with a complete business case to the MAAA executive for consideration.
 The business case will outline the following;

-- The person employed/contracted to supply the service
+- All person/s employed/contracted to supply services to the application

-- The number of members at the club
+- The number of current and past members of the club

 The MAAA executive will assess applications based on merit and present recommendations to the MAAA council for approval.
 The MAAA Secretary will advise successful clubs of the decision and unsuccessful clubs will be invited to try again the following year.

-For more information speak to your contact at your state association or phone MAAA Secretary Tyson Dodd on 0499 060 611.All club members are affiliate members of the MAAA
+For more information contact your state association or phone the MAAA Secretary, Mr Greg Petherick on 0499 298 555.